rodrigotoledo/task_control_react_native/README.md

-# Nome do projeto: Tasks Control
+# Project Name: Tasks Control

-## Tecnologias:
+## Technologies:

 - **ReactNative**
 - **Nativewind**
-- **ReactQuery**
+- **Tanstack/ReactQuery+Mutations**
 - **VectorIcons**

-## Diferenciais
+## Differentiators

-- Instalações para criar projetos em ReactNative
+- Installations for creating React Native projects
-- Bibliotecas de JávaScript bem utilizadas pela comunidade de desenvolvimentores
+- JavaScript libraries well-utilized by the development community
-- Layout seguindo padrões atuais com framework CSS
+- Layout following current standards with a CSS framework
-- Manipulação de dados por API refletindo em tempo real
+- Real-time API data manipulation

-## Instalando ReactNative
+## Installing React Native

-Para se criar projetos com ReactNative é necessário antes de mais nada ter o `node` instalado na maquina e `npm` ou `yarn`.
+To create projects with React Native, it's necessary to have Node.js installed on your machine, as well as yarn or yarn.

-Com isto teremos o `npx` instalado também.
+With these, `npx` will also be installed automatically.

-`npx` é um utilitário de linha de comando incluído no Node.js versão 5.2.0 e posterior.
-Ele é usado principalmente para executar pacotes Node.js que não estão instalados globalmente no seu sistema.
+`npx` is a command-line utility included in Node.js version 5.2.0 and later.
+It's primarily used to run Node.js packages that are not globally installed on your system.

 ## Criando e Inicializando o projeto ReactNative